vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 ```

-If we want to use Bitfusion client version 3.5 or 4.0, please update the servers.conf file as follows:
+If we want to use Bitfusion client version 3.5, please update the servers.conf file as follows:

 ```
 # Source file content
 servers: